IBM/ELM-Python-Client/README.md

 What's New?
 ===========

+01-Aug-2025 0.34
+* New - first attempt at support for resources - for DN only at the moment.
+The aim is to simplify accessing and modifying properties of an artifact: you can get a python object for an artifact and access its properties as attributes of the object, e.g. req.Identifier.
+See dn_resource_test.py.
+Print the resource to see the modifiable and unmodifiable attributes.
+If you modify an (modifiable) attribute you can put() the resource to update it in DOORS Next.
+Modules can be resources but no possibility to modify the structure.
+You can add (DN->DN) links.
+You can see and modify the folder a core artifact is in.
+* New query methods (see resource.py) to simplify querying and get resources back.
+* Also fixed smaller bugs like the one introduced by Python 13 accepting quotes inside f-strings, which only showed up if you used Python <13
+* An attribute name can now be used in the oslcquery -s option, like -s "'Child Of'" (Windows) which used to give an error

 16-Dec-2024
 * Authentication using Application passwords now works - for OIDC and SAML-backed authentication providers (OP) - but note below how this has been implemented to perhaps work around the fact that application passwords only work with a single app, os if you want to talk to more than one app, e.g. rm and gc, you have to acquire and specify a password per app.
 Not extensively tested, please let me know if it works/doesn't work for you!.